This post may contain affiliate links.

 It can be super disheartening to see hours of your hard work go down the drain simply because you didn’t provide enough water in those early weeks of germination or harden off your seedlings properly.

-To be honest, trial and error — though valuable in experience — isn’t the most fun way to learn when it comes to seed starting.
+To be honest, trial and error — though valuable in experience — isn’t the most fun or fast way to learn when it comes to seed starting.
 So, I’ve assembled the ultimate roundup below of my best tips, tricks, and hacks to help you succeed this growing season.